codeaashu/DevDisplay/CONTRIBUTING.md

 <hr>

 <div align="center"><h1><img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Telegram-Animated-Emojis/main/Travel%20and%20Places/Rocket.webp" alt="Rocket" width="25" height="25" /> Top Prioritized Features for Contribution - After Profile Setup <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Telegram-Animated-Emojis/main/Travel%20and%20Places/Rocket.webp" alt="Rocket" width="25" height="25" /></h1>
 Below is a list of feature requests that need your focus.
 Please prioritize these before creating or working on other issues.
+Pick a feature request from the list above.
+Visit the linked issue details for a detailed description and requirements.
+Fork the repository, make your changes, and submit a pull request referencing the issue.

-Click on any feature below to view its issue details and start contributing:</div>
+<h4 align="center">Click on any feature below to view its issue details and start contributing.</h4></div>
 <div align="center">

 | Feature                     | Page Link                                                             | Issue Details                                                                 |